 The Employer Mandate, and all its complexity, is in effect and is not changed with the passage of the tax bill.
 What does that leave employers to do?
 First and foremost, particularly given recent IRS assessments, employers should be limiting their compliance risk.
 Active compliance management is key to avoid year-end surprises and IRS assessment letters for 2016, 2017 and future calendar years.
 Secondly, employers should regularly manage data to ensure accurate data sets to prepare and stay ahead of any future reform at the federal, state or municipal level.
 Change will continue.

-Health e(fx) clients are 98% compliant with current ACA laws, and not one client, to our knowledge, has yet to receive an IRS Letter-226J.
 Our technology helps users actively manage their compliance monthly, which removes uncertainty and risk, particularly at the end of the year.
 Reporting due dates are just around the corner.
-We’re fully ready for on-time report filing and fulfilment in this no-delay year.
+We’re fully ready for on-time report filing and fulfillment in this no-delay year.